-- The paint removal vehicle shall have a multi-jet spray head, which is capable of rotating at 2,000 rpm.
+- The paint removal vehicle shall have a multi-jet spray head.
 The spray head shall be 24 inches wide and contain a minimum of 28 nozzles.

 - The vehicle shall be capable of removing a minimum of 1,000 square feet per hour.

 - The vehicle shall be capable of carrying sufficient water to operate continuously for a minimum of four hours.